 The Rise and Fall of “Used”

 There was a time when “used” was a word you saw in stores all the time.
 Stores selling used records and CDs were one every Main Street in every town in America.
 But MP3s and online music stores like iTunes are making used record stores a thing of the past.
 Used bookstores are also disappearing, and the ones that haven’t been driven out of business by the Barnes & Noble’s of the world are operating on such razor thin margins that they won’t buy many of your books for fear they won’t be able to resell them.
 Even the ones they are willing to take won’t get you much money, as they have to be able to make a profit at used book prices.
-For these reasons, one of the last reliable ways to sell used everyday consumer goods is to sell books online.
+For these reasons, one of the last reliable ways to sell used everyday consumer goods is to sell your collection of unwanted books online.

 When we talk about “everyday consumer goods”, we’re not talking about collectibles.
 We’re not talking about your Aunt Ethel spending her retirement years selling Beanie Babies on eBay.
 We’re talking about the things you bought to use, and are now just sitting around your house.
 Books are one of the few such goods that have an entire market based around selling them used.